AdobeDocs/experience-manager-65.en/help/commerce/cif/getting-started.md

     See [CLI docs](https://github.com/adobe/aio-cli-plugin-cloudmanager#aio-cloudmanagerset-environment-variables-environmentid) for details.

-    The Magento GraphQL endpoint URL must point to Magento's GraphQl service and use a secure HTTPS connection.
+    The Magento GraphQL endpoint URL must point to Magento's GraphQL service and use a secure HTTPS connection.
 For example: `https://demo.magentosite.cloud/graphql`.

 >[!TIP]
 >